dogweather/forkful/content/en/haskell/good-coding-practices/handling-errors.md

 weight: 16
 ---

-## What & Why?
-Handling errors in programming is about managing the unexpected—things that can go wrong.
-Programmers do it to ensure that their programs can cope with these situations gracefully, without crashing or producing wrong results.

 ## How to:
 Haskell handles errors robustly through types like `Maybe` and `Either`.
 Here's a quick look: